Daniel Dos Santos (footballer)

 Daniel Dos Santos Correia (born 29 December 2002) is a footballer who plays as a midfielder for Swiss club FC Lugano.
-Born in Portugal, he represents Switzerland at under-21 level.
+Born in Portugal, he represented Switzerland up to under-21 level.

 Club career

 Thun

 Born in Covilhã in the Castelo Branco District of Portugal, Dos Santos was raised in Switzerland from the age of six months, as his father was already working in the Alpine country.
 He grew up in Interlaken in the Canton of Bern.
 He began playing for FC Interlaken before moving into the youth ranks of FC Thun when he was 11; his parents drove him 30 kilometres each way to Thun before he could take the bus or train by himself.

 Dos Santos made his senior debut for FC Thun on 12 February 2021 in the Swiss Challenge League.
 He was elected the league's Player of the Season for 2023–24, with 10 goals and 9 assists as his team finished runners-up to FC Sion.
 He was also chosen as the league's best player of the calendar year 2023.
 In May 2024, his team missed out on promotion to the Swiss Super League after losing a playoff to Grasshopper Club Zurich.